whoschek/bzfs/README.md

 **--compression-program** *STRING*

 *  The name or path to the 'zstd' executable (optional).
 Default is 'zstd'.
-Use '-' to disable the use of this program.
+Examples: 'lz4', 'pigz', '/opt/bin/zstd' Use '-' to disable the use of this program.

 <!-- -->